What is Commissioning?

 All of our buildings have been examined by a structural engineer and determined to be at low risk of failure in an earthquake; none have unreinforced masonry.
 All met building codes in place at the time of construction and some have had improvements since then.

 However, we always strive to make our buildings even safer, especially in light of updated seismic standards, so bond improvements at our existing buildings will include seismic upgrades, if needed, to have them meet or exceed Section 5-D of the building code standards.
 These standards require that students, staff and visitors are able to safely exit the building in an earthquake, even if damage prevents the building from being immediately re-occupied afterward.
-Many of our buildings already meet these standards.

 New construction, such as the replacement Brookwood Elementary School and the new gyms at several elementary schools, will be built to the Risk Category IV building seismic code.
 These buildings are intended to be available for occupancy by the community after an earthquake ("immediate occupancy").
 Note that other infrastructure (i.e., public utilities) may not be operational after a significant seismic event.